isis-santos-costa/when-passengers-meet-drivers/data-analysis.md

 <head><base target="_blank"></head>

-# 💹 when-riders-meet-drivers  • Data analysis process
+# 💹 when-riders-meet-drivers  • data analysis process
 <b>Seasonality of supply vs seasonality of demand in ride-hailing.  </b>

 This repository details the steps of the process of a quick data analysis with the aim of understanding the matching and contrasting points in the daily and weekly seasonality of the different sides of a ride-hailing marketplace.
 The full `sql` code is available [here](when-riders-meet-drivers.sql).